Brandt

 Safety first: If flames appear, switch off the oven immediately and keep the door closed to smother the fire.
 Do not use water on grease fires.

 - Deep clean cavity: Once cool, remove racks and trays.
-Clean the interior with a non‑caustic oven cleaner or a baking soda paste, paying special attention to the lower area and around elements.
+Clean the interior with a non-caustic oven cleaner or a baking soda paste, paying special attention to the lower area and around the elements.

 - Inspect elements: Check for heavy carbonized deposits on the lower and grill elements.
 Gently clean with a damp cloth when cool; do not scrape aggressively.